In this assignment you will use tools to automatically create high-coverage test suites for different programs.

 You must create a written PDF report reflecting on your experiences with automatic test generation.
+You must include your name and UM email id (as well as your partner's name and email id, if applicable).
 In particular:

 This does not have to be a formal report; you need only answer the questions in the rubric.
 However, nothing bad happens if you include extra formality (e.g., sections, topic sentences, etc.).

 There is no explicit format (e.g., for headings or citations) required.
 For example, you may either use an essay structure or a point-by-point list of question answers.